-The University of Illinois is now implementing a cloud hosted security education platform called Proofpoint Security Awareness Training.
+The University of Illinois has implemented a cloud-hosted security education platform called Proofpoint Security Awareness Training.

 We’ve partnered with Proofpoint (formerly Wombat Security) to provide security awareness training.
-Their platform provides security assessment tools, online security awareness training, additional outreach material, and much more.
-This article explains the initial goals of the program and answers some basic questions about how it will be used at the university of Illinois Champaign-Urbana, University of Illinois Springfield, and University Administration.
-The goal of this program is to educate users about current cyber security threats that they may face both at work and at home.
+Their platform includes security assessment tools, online security awareness training, additional outreach material, and much more.
+This article explains the initial goals of the program and answers some basic questions about how it will be used at the University of Illinois at Urbana-Champaign, University of Illinois Springfield, and System Offices.
+The goal of this program is to educate users about current cybersecurity threats that they may face both at work and at home.

 What to Expect:

-Phase 2 – The second phase will include the assignment of security training modules that are designed to educate about security best practices such as avoiding phishing emails and staying safe on the web.
-This training will be rolling out in January 2020 and will be based on any security weak points identified in phase 1.
-This training will be open for 60 days from the starting date.
-Stay tuned for more info.
+Phase 2 – The second phase includes the assignment of security training modules to educate users about cybersecurity best practices, such as avoiding phishing emails and staying safe on the web.
+This training is based on cybersecurity weak points identified in Phase 1.

-Phase 3 – This phase covers the continuous development and training that will be offered through the Security Awareness Training platform in the 2020 calendar year.
-Moving into the future, we hope to offer useful and meaningful training that is tailored to meet your specific needs such as travel or mobile device security.
-This is an ongoing program that we appreciate feedback for as we are rolling out.
+Phase 3 – This phase covers the continuous development and training that will be offered through the Security Awareness Training platform.
+Moving into the future, we hope to offer useful and meaningful training that is tailored to meet your specific needs, such as travel or mobile device security.
+This is an ongoing program; we appreciate any feedback about it as we roll it out.